counter

 How is TPU Plastic Made?

-The three basic raw materials for TPU are:
+The three basic processes for making TPU are:

 Hard Segment: It comprises a chain extruder and an isocyanate making TPU tough and rigid and producing its physical performance properties.